elrumo/macOS_Big_Sur_icons_replacements/README.md

 ## Icons
 The following icons are either being worked on or have been suggested.
-If you have any suggestions create a new issue with the nam of the app as the title [here](https://github.com/elrumo/macOS-Big-Sur-icons-replacements/issues/new).
+If you have any suggestions create a new issue with the name of the app as the title [here](https://github.com/elrumo/macOS-Big-Sur-icons-replacements/issues/new).

 - [ ] Alfred
 - [ ] App Cleaner